luca-serra/french-question-answering/README.md

 - `-r`/`--random` boolean: whether the questions are in the file order
 - `-v`/`--verbose` boolean: whether to log some messages during prediction

-The Command Line Interface (CLI) can be used with a question asked by the user.
+The CLI can be used with a question asked by the user.
 For this, one may use:

 - `-f`/`--filemode` False (use the model with one question defined in the CLI)
 - `-q`/`--question` question: the question asked by the user